neilhewitt/K8090-Managed-Client/README.md

 ## Acknowledgements ##

-This library uses SerialPortStream by Jason Curl (https://www.nuget.org/packages/SerialPortStream)
+This library uses SerialPortStream by Jason Curl (https://www.nuget.org/packages/SerialPortStream) which is an awesome drop-in replacement for the built-in SerialPort support from Microsoft.
+SerialPort has significant issues that SerialPortStream fixes.